mchzh/CSYE6225-Project-Sudoku/conf/Loadbalancer/nginx.conf for Linux users.md

         include /etc/nginx/default.d/*.conf;

         location /{
-	    proxy_pass http://backend; 		# this will pass all the incoming requests to the backend servers }
+	    proxy_pass http://backend; 		# this directive will pass all the incoming requests to the backend servers }

         # redirect server error pages to the static page /40x.html